 3. The Smothers Brothers Comedy Hour

 Tom and Dick Smothers’ variety hour was famously canceled in 1969 amid concerns at CBS that the show was too “political.”
 So there’s considerable irony in the fact that the biggest star to come out of the show was Steve Martin, a writer and occasional on-air talent who would become the hottest thing in comedy a few years later by being so fervently apolitical that he struck many people as a breath of fresh air.
-His colleagues included a pre-All In The Family Rob Reiner, a pre-“Father Guido Sarducci” Don Novello, Albert Brooks, and, confusingly, head writer Jim Stafford, who later became famous for such novelty country songs as “Spiders And Snakes” and “Wildwood Weed.”
+His colleagues included a pre-All In The Family Rob Reiner, a pre-“Father Guido Sarducci” Don Novello, Albert Brooks, and head writer Mason Williams, the latter most also known as the composer of “Classical Gas.”
 Among the writer-performers who went over bigger with the Smothers’ audience than Martin was Brooks’ brother, Bob Einstein, who had a popular recurring character, Officer Judy, years before he reinvented himself as the faux daredevil Super Dave Osborne. (“Einstein” is the family name.
 Guess why Brooks thought he needed a stage name.)

 4. The Credibility Gap